 Bullets are the first thing that a buyer sees, they are the answer to the customer’s question “Why do I need this product?”
 This is why it is necessary to highlight all the best qualities of the product.
 It is possible to beat out competitors by providing the information they have not listed.
-For example, it is possible to answer all the queries and objections of users, to include the information about the warranty, tell about the content and quality of materials, as well as to reply if this product is going to solve the problem of a user.
+For example, it is possible to answer all the queries and objections of users, include the information about the warranty, tell about the content and quality of materials, as well as to reply if this product is going to solve the problems of a user.

 It is important to include high- and medium-frequency requests in bullets and it is better not to repeat the same keywords used in the heading.
 This is, however, not a dogma.

 By the way, there is no objection if, in the last bullet, you will offer wholesale discounts and try selling not one product but a batch, and Amazon will appreciate this effort.